Indian Statistical Institute: ISI, Kolkata

-ISI, Delhi
+ISI, Delhi Campus

 The ISI campus at New Delhi was established in 1974 and was shifted to the present campus in 1975.

-The Delhi campus offers two master level courses Master of Statistics (M. Stat) and Master of Science (M. S.) in Quantitative Economics, and doctoral programs.
+The Delhi campus offers bachelor's level degree course in Statistical Data Science (BSDS), master's level courses Master of Statistics (M. Stat) and Master of Science (M. S.) in Quantitative Economics, and doctoral programs.

 ISI, Bangalore

 The Bengaluru centre of ISI started with a Statistical Quality Control and Operations Research (SQC & OR) unit in 1954.
 The Documentation Research and Training Centre (DRTC) here became operational from 1962 with honorary professor S. R. Ranganathan as the head.
 Prof. Mahalanobis planned of starting a full-fledged centre of ISI here around the mid-sixties.
 In 1966, the then Government of Karnataka granted ISI 30 acres of forest land full of eucalyptus trees, next to the upcoming campus of the Bangalore University, located on the Mysore Road on the outskirts of the city.

 However, after death of Prof. Mahalanobis in 1972, the project of establishing Bengaluru centre got temporarily shelved.
 The project was again revived during 1976–78.
 Concrete proposals were made to the Government of India to get grants for the development of the land already in possession of ISI, along with the construction of an academic block with a library and offices.

 In the meantime, a building was rented on Church Street, in Bengaluru downtown, and various activities of the Bengaluru centre started in September 1978.
-The Economic Analysis Unit (EAU) and the Statistics and Mathematics Unit (SMU) were established.
+The Economic Analysis Unit (EAU) and the Statistics and Mathematics Unit were established.
 The SQC&OR Unit and the DRTC unit, which were functioning from other rented buildings at that time, joined this new Centre.

 As construction of the administrative block at the new campus got completed, the various units moved to the new campus in May 1985.
-The sprawling green wooded Campus has Residential Facility for students, faculty and staff.

 The Bengaluru centre was formally declared as a centre of ISI in September 1996.